tamada/rrh/README.md

 [![Gitter](https://img.shields.io/badge/Gitter-Join_Chat-red.svg)](https://gitter.im/rrh_git/community)
 [![Gitter misc_ja](https://img.shields.io/badge/Gitter-For_Japanese-red.svg)](https://gitter.im/rrh_git/misc_ja)

-Join our Gitter channel if you have any problem or suggestions to Rrh.
+Join our Gitter channel if you have any problem or suggestions to `rrh`.

 For Japanese user, `misc_ja` channel has discussions in Japanese.
 The public language of other channels and GitHub pages are English.